mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 In the Traveller universe there is no Faster–Than–Light (FTL) radio or other instantaneous communication medium.
 The only way to get a message to a given point is to send a starship there.
-In civilised areas a system of courier ships and ‘express boats’ (Xboats) is used to maintain communications, with mail and additional information moving aboard commercial starships.
+In civilised areas a system of courier ships and 'express boats' (Xboats) is used to maintain communications, with mail and additional information moving aboard commercial starships.
-This creates a system not unlike Earth in the Age of Sail, whereby a vessel on a distant station might be months from base and the orders of its captain’s superiors.
+This creates a system not unlike Earth in the Age of Sail, whereby a vessel on a distant station might be months from base and the orders of its captain's superiors.
 Colonial governors, corporate officials, lawmen and all sorts of other individuals find themselves waiting for literally weeks if instructions are requested.
 Thus individuals have to take responsibility and act as they think best.